Vinayak-100ni/Q-A-Devops/Docker/README.md

 External communication: Expose ports using -p or --publish flag.
 ##     How do you manage data persistence in Docker containers?
-In Docker, containers are ephemeral by default — meaning when a container is removed, its data is lost.
+In Docker, when a container is removed, its data is lost.
 To manage data persistence, I use:

 Volumes (preferred approach)